Professor Adam Smyth

 Teaching: Papers on English literature from 1350 to 1660; graduate teaching in early modern literature, including the history of the book 1450-1650.

-I work on the intersection between literary and material forms, primarily (but not exclusively) in terms of texts from 16th and 17th century England.
-I have written three monographs – Material Texts in Early Modern England (Cambridge University Press, 2018); Autobiography in Early Modern England (Cambridge University Press, 2010); Profit and Delight: Printed Miscellanies in England, 1640-1682 (Wayne State University Press, 2004) – and I have edited or co-edited three collections: A History of English Autobiography (Cambridge University Press, 2016); Book Destruction from the Medieval to the Contemporary (Palgrave 2014, with Gill Partington); and A Pleasing Sinne: Drink and Conviviality in Seventeenth-Century England (Boydell and Brewer, 2004).
+I work on the intersection between literary and material forms, primarily (but not exclusively) in terms of texts from 16th- and 17th-century England.
+I have written three monographs – Material Texts in Early Modern England (Cambridge University Press, 2018); Autobiography in Early Modern England (Cambridge University Press, 2010); Profit and Delight: Printed Miscellanies in England, 1640-1682 (Wayne State University Press, 2004) – and I have edited or co-edited four collections: Book Parts, with Dennis Duncan, a collection of essays on the history of parts of a book (title-page, errata list, chapter heading, blurb, index, wrapper, running-head, etc.) (Oxford University Press 2019); A History of English Autobiography (Cambridge University Press, 2016); Book Destruction from the Medieval to the Contemporary (Palgrave 2014, with Gill Partington); and A Pleasing Sinne: Drink and Conviviality in Seventeenth-Century England (Boydell and Brewer, 2004).
 I also co-edited, with Juliet Fleming and William Sherman, a special edition of the Journal of Medieval and Early Modern Studies (2015) on ‘Renaissance Collage: Towards a New History of Reading’, exploring knives, scissors and glue as tools of reading.
-I’ve also published on Shakespeare and laughter; George Herbert and Little Gidding; authorship; William Strode; Ben Jonson’s creative practices; jokes; diaries; commonplace books; almanacs; reading practices; textual transmission; and satire.
-With Professor James Daybell, I am the co-editor of Routledge’s (formerly Ashgate’s) book series Material Readings in Early Modern Culture: the series currently has 21 titles.
+I’ve also published on Shakespeare and laughter; George Herbert and Little Gidding; authorship; William Strode; Ben Jonson’s creative practices; jokes; diaries; commonplace books and verse miscellanies; almanacs; reading practices; textual transmission; and satire.
+With Professor James Daybell, I am the co-editor of Routledge’s (formerly Ashgate’s) book series Material Readings in Early Modern Culture: the series currently has 23 titles.

 - editing Pericles for Arden Shakespeare (4th series)